 Easy recipe for a moist carrot cake loaf, topped with a sweet and tangy classic cream cheese frosting.

-I remember the first time my mom handed me a piece of carrot cake.
+I remember the first time my mom asked me to try a piece of carrot cake.
 She had her way of making us, her children, taste something without telling us what it was made of.
-She knew we wouldn’t eat it if she did 😉 Although I was skeptical about the orange color the cake had, I went for it anyway because I’m always hungry.
+She knew we wouldn’t eat it if she did.
+Although I was skeptical about the orange color of the cake, I tried it anyway because I always loved cakes.
 One bite is all it took for me to fall in love with carrot cakes.
 The cake was melt-in-your-mouth-moist and so flavorful that I couldn’t even tell there were carrots in it.

 Although carrot cakes are usually made as round cakes with multiple layers, I like mine simple, baked in a loaf and eaten alongside coffee or tea.
 It’s my morning energy snack.
 Because of the carrots, I like to believe it’s healthy.